 The disappearance of feral pigs in the PA area after the implementation of the management plan shows the vulnerability of the species and opens new possibilities for an eradication program in the region.
 The decline of feral pigs in this area appears to be intimately associated with the drastic reduction and fragmentation of pasture areas, a natural consequence of the fast succession of the vegetation after the cattle exclusion.
-Therefore, the loss and fragmentation of habitats by human actions, which are pointed as major factors that lead to the extinction of species in global scale (Banks-Leite et al. 2012; Cushman 2006; Dobrovolski et al. 2013; Fahrig 2002) seem to have helped expel a powerful invader from the PA.
+Therefore, the loss and fragmentation of habitats by human actions which are pointed major factors that lead to the extinction of species in global scale (Banks-Leite et al. 2012; Cushman 2006; Dobrovolski et al. 2013; Fahrig 2002), in this case seem to have helped expel a powerful invader in a PA.
 The increased density and height of grasses due to the suspension of grazing cattle may also have a negative effect on feral pigs.
-Questions are open if the species disappearance is related to the reduction of habitat quality, low detection of predators, reduction of foraging efficiency or synergistic effect of various factors.
-In any case, changes in the land use regime, particularly in grasslands, can increase the chances of feral pigs management.
-Furthermore, a key factor to reduce feral pigs in areas with hot and dry season climate or semiarid regions is to restrict their access to water sources (Baber & Coblentz 1986; Choquenot & Ruscoe 2003; Dexter 1998; Mayer & Brisbin 2009).
-Although it is virtually impossible to restrict the feral hog access to all water sources in a wetland like the Pantanal, increasing hunting in these places (especially those near to pastures and grasslands in dry seasons) as a major factor in limiting the size of the populations, targeting especially females and piglets, can be a way to keep the population in sub-optimal areas in order to facilitate management.
+Questions are open if the species disappearance is related to the reduction of habitat quality, low detection of predators or reduction of foraging efficiency.
+In any case, changes in the form of land use, particularly in grasslands, can increase the chances of feral hog management.
+Furthermore, a key factor to reduce feral pigs in areas with hot and dry season climate or semi-arid regions is to restrict their access to water sources (Baber & Coblentz 1986; Choquenot & Ruscoe 2003; Dexter 1998; Mayer & Brisbin 2009).
+Although it is virtually impossible to restrict the feral hog access to all water sources in a wetland like the Pantanal, increasing hunting in these places (especially those near to pastures and grasslands in dry seasons) can be a major factor in limiting the size of the populations, especially if targeting females and piglets, keeping the population in sub-optimal areas and thus facilitating the management.
 The reduction in birth and survival rates by hunting focused on females and piglets can have a direct impact on local populations (Bieber & Ruf 2005).
 S. scrofa is a highly cooperative and cognitive species.
-Under high hunting pressure survivors avoid techniques and sites targeted by hunters (Morrison et al. 2007) using their spatial memory to habitat selection, considering factors such as predation risk, thermal comfort and forage quality (Oliveira-Santos 2013).
-Permanent hunting pressure near artificial ponds in pasture areas forces feral pigs to seek alternative sources of water, increases energy expenditure and reduces time spent in thermoregulation, hence forcing the use of less suitable habitats such as riparian forests increasing the risk of predation.
-Synergic interaction between several factors may be more important in limiting the population growth of the species in remote areas like Pantanal than simply directing efforts to a single method of population control.
+When subjected to high hunting pressure survivors avoid techniques and sites targeted by hunters (Morrison et al. 2007) using their spatial memory to habitat selection, considering factors such as predation risk, thermal comfort and forage quality (Oliveira-Santos 2013).
+Permanent hunting pressure near artificial ponds in pasture areas forces feral pigs to seek other water sources, increases energy expenditure and reduces time spent in thermoregulation, hence forcing the use of less suitable habitats such as riparian forests, and increasing the risk of predation.
+Synergic interaction between several factors may be more important in limiting the population growth of the species in remote areas like Pantanal, other than simply directing efforts to a single method of population control.